 At this point you could probably use a break, and definitely a shower if you’re hiking during summer.
 Check in to your hotel or campground and change out of your hiking clothes, because your next stop is a little more classy….

-Dinner at the Ahwahnee Hotel
+Dinner and Drinks at the Ahwahnee Hotel

 If you aren’t staying in the Ahwahnee Hotel, make sure to swing by for drinks, dinner, or at least to people-watch at this stunning historic property.
 Built in 1927, this National Historic Landmark is considered the epitome of National Park Service Rustic Architecture – better known as “Parkitecture.”